Compare business credit card offers with frequent flyer rewards points programs

 - Fluctuating interest rates could mean interest repayments are higher.
 It may be worthwhile to find a credit card that does not charge you for every transaction.

 Like any credit card, you must apply and be approved in order to get a frequent flyer business credit card.
 Before you begin the application process, check the eligibility requirements for your desired card.
-Most cards require you to be an Australian resident over 18-years-old, have an ABN, but frequent flyer business cards also have other eligibility requirements.
+Most cards require you to be an Australian resident over 18-years-old and have an ABN, but frequent flyer business cards also have other eligibility requirements.

 - Good credit history.
 Since these reward cards usually have a high credit limit, it is important that you have a good credit history.
 This will ensure that you can keep up with the payments and that you understand what it takes to maintain a zero balance on your card.